Mugen-Houyou/l4d2-server-blocker/README.en.md

 ## Usage

-1. Add the IP addresses and ports of the private servers you want to avoid to `blocked_servers.json`.
+1. Add the IP addresses and ports of the community servers you want to avoid to `blocked_servers.json`.

 - You can find the server's IP address and port in the in-game console (\` key).